 Provide first aid

 Provide basic life support

-This section should show experience for:
+This section should show the following experience:

-- filled in all the fields and columns
+- filled in all the fields and columns in Section A

 - demonstrated the required amount of experience as outlined above

 - had your logbook signed by a supervisor/manager or expert as verification

 - completed the Contacts page (at the back of the logbook).